Aikku93/ulc-codec/FormatSpecs.md

          = -Sum[X[k]*Cos[(n+1/2 + N/2      )(k+1/2)*Pi/N], {k,0,N-1}]

 The windowing function used is a sine window, with the overlap amount based on the block size scaled by the nybble at the start of the block (see the `Overview` section).
 To use a different window, the MDCT and IMDCT functions of the source code must be modified to accomodate such (this is not too difficult, and only involves loading the sine/cosine values with appropriate data).
 Note that using a sine window allows reuse of the DCT coefficients table, whereas a different window cannot reuse these coefficients and so needs double the storage space.

+When using window switching, it is important to note that a subblock's overlap may be larger than allowed by the last subblock.
+When this happens, the number of overlap samples must be clipped to the size of the previous, smaller subblock.
+This unfortunately results in an additional block delay for decoding (on top of the MDCT delay), as the encoder must have knowledge about the next \[sub]block to account for this.